marcy-terui/lamvery/README.md

 This option is only needed by the `encrypt` command.
 Store encripted value to configuration file (default: `.lamvery.yml`).
 Requires the `-n` or `--secret-name` option.

-- `-s` or `--single-file`
-This option is only needed by the `deploy` command.
-Only use the main lambda function file.

 - `-v` or `--version`
 This option is needed by the `set-alias`,`invoke`,`rollback` commands.